Message from Programming Director

 Daryl Entrop, Program Director

-This year our theme is “We Are One”.
+Again. this year our theme is “We Are One”.
 This theme promotes the idea of Unity and how better to unite our members and their families than through good programs.
 As past officers in our councils we all know good programs are essential for the progress and growth of our members and our councils.
 The ideals of “Faith and Unity” are the very things our Venerable Michael J. McGivney was trying to convey to us when he first envisioned a group of men known as the “Knights of Columbus”.

 • Family of the Month/Year